wooilahn/Graduate-Projects/README.md

 - Wooil Ahn

 ## Final Team Name
-- BFFT: Birds of a feather flock together
+- BFFT: Birds of a Feather Flock Together

 ## Problem Statement
 - There are various challenges with ordering delivery food for students who are currently living in the KAIST dormitory, due to the decreased number of people on the KAIST campus.